NenadM42/custom-multithreading-operating-system/README.md

-Custom multithreading operating system written in C++.
+Custom multithreading operating system kernel written in C++.
 OS contains some advance features such as Semaphores and System Signals